Syst3mz/Syst3mz.github.io/content/Nimbus.md

 ```

 ### Tagged & Generic Enums + Pattern Matching
-Ripped straight from [Rust](https://www.rust-lang.org/), they allow much more expressive and correct code.
+Nimbus will rip [Rust's](https://www.rust-lang.org/) excellent enums and pattern matching because they allow expressive and correct code.

 ### Gradual Correctness
-The Nimbus interpreter will have multiple modes, each more strict than the last.
-Allow the computer to the hard work of
-finding bugs, free up the human to fix them.
-Further, the programmer may select the level of safety they want.
-If they want to
-hack something together real quick, throw exceptions go wild.
-If they want to make code that never crashes? go ahead!
-The compiler will
-support you all the way through

-## Goals
+The Nimbus compiler will have multiple levels of safety with safer code requiring stricter compile-time checks.
+The programmer may chose to hack something together quickly using exceptions to handle errors.
+Later, they can come back switch a compiler flag, and the Nimbus compiler will enforce safety.

-### Co-pilot Interpreter
+### Co-pilot Compiler
-For the co-pilot, the interpreter must be able to run in an "interactive" mode, where a file is watched and AST is generated in realtime for reporting to the IDE.
-It should provide fixes in real time as errors occur.
-The Interpreter should assume what the developer is *wrong* because as they are writing it, their code is almost certainly wrong.
+For the co-pilot, the compiler must be able to run in an "interactive" mode, where a file is watched and an AST is generated in real time for reporting to the IDE.
+It will provide fixes in real time as errors occur.
+The compiler should assume that the developer is *wrong* because as they are writing it, their code is almost certainly wrong.

 # Progress
 <details>
 <summary>
-    Work in progress grammar for Nimbus
+    Nimbus's grammar (work in progress)
 </summary>

 ```ebnf